mrocklin/thesis/blocking.md

 f = theano_function(inputs, outputs, dtypes=dtypes)
 ~~~~~~~~~~~~~~~

-Theano builds a Python function that calls down to a combination of low-level `C` code, `scipy` functions, and calls to the highly optimized `DGEMM` routine for matrix multiplication.
-As input this function takes five numpy arrays corresponding to our five symbolic `inputs` and produces two numpy arrays corresponding to our two symbolic `outputs`.
-[Recent work](https://github.com/sympy/sympy/pull/1965) allows *any* SymPy matrix expression to be translated to and run by Theano.
+Theano builds a Python function that calls down to a combination of low-level `C` code, `scipy` functions, and calls to static libraries.
+As input this function takes five numpy arrays corresponding to the five symbolic `inputs` and produces two numpy arrays corresponding to the two symbolic `outputs`.
+Any SymPy matrix expression can be translated to and run by Theano.

 ~~~~~~~~~~~~~~~Python
 import numpy